emailit/E-MAILiT-Share-Buttons-for-WP/readme.txt

 > **ATTENTION / IMPORTANT**: The E-MAILiT Domain Verification System will place automatically the meta tag to the specified url source code, which was given by you, to the Domain Manager > Website Settings > Domain.

+<h4>Do I need to edit html or javascript?</h4>

+There is no need to edit any line of code.
+The whole installation procedure of our plugin, will take place at your WordPress admin control panel.
+If you want a custom solution, you should create an E-MAILiT account.
+In that case you must combine the E-MAILiT admin control panel with your WordPress admin control panel.

+<h4>How do I eliminate the plugin from certain pages?</h4>

+Unfortunately, there is no option in WordPress for something like this.
+There is no an automated solution to delete locally and in certain pages, the share button code.
+Also, if you choose to auto-install our plugin you can't edit the html source code of your wp pages, to delete our code in certain pages.
+You can do the opposite, though, if you are familiar editing html and javascript code.
+Try to put in your preferred pages our share button code, manually.
+Please, if you want our default version, follow this link.
+Otherwise, if you want to customize it, please Create a free account.

+<h4>How do I activate / de-activate your plugin?</h4>

+Please, read the guide here http://wordpress.org/plugins/e-mailit/installation

+<h4>I can't remove your plugin.
+Are you giving us a trouble plugin?</h4>

+Our focus, which seperates us from the worldwide competition, is to provide a safe and secure plugin, extremely easy to setup/uninstall, without using online behavioral advertising practices, cookies and technologies used to track you, not sold your data to other advertisers and marketers, secured from vulnerability attacks.
+So, it would be dumb and catastrophic for us, to develop a plugin which can not uninstall from the computer systems.
+After receiving a few support messages, on how to remove the plugin, have been revealed that the default un-installation procedure, isn't working for all, because when they installed the E-MAILiT button they had done it using the manual installation process, as described here http://www.e-mailit.com/get As a result, when they decided to un-install, they thought that by removing the plugin, it will also remove the javascript code which they had manually inserted in their websites.
+The result of this awkward situation is that those specific users are contacting with our support team, claiming that our plugin is a harmful malware, which leaves code behind, because they can not un-install it from their website.
+The only code that the plugin is going to position in a website, can be found here /wp-content/plugins/emailit directory, and there is no way for our plugin to work properly, if this folder has been deleted.
+We would like to inform, that our plugin is officially being accepted, after a thorough testing, from the WordPress Plugins Directory.
+Also, we don't write the un-uninstallation code of the plugin.
+This is an automated proccess through WordPress.
+After some threads to our support forum and a single private message via email, we wanted to put an end on this and finally to make it clear to any user, who tries to un-install with the wrong way our plugin.

+<h4>How do I link the Facebook Like Button or the Tweet Button to my pages?</h4>

+Facebook Like Button displays the likes about a specific url.
+In order to show correctly your likes you must place the button in the right place.
+If you haven't inserted the button in your home page, propably your likes are linked to it.
+If in case this is valid, by placing the button in your home page you will see the correct like counter for your site.

+<h4>What ''we do not track you'' means?
+Is this a marketing trick of yours?
+Is my website in danger with your plugin?</h4>

+We do not use any type of cookies.
+We do not collect or distribute browser cookies.
+We do not collect or distribute IP addresses.
+We collect only the social networking/sharing trend, from the websites in which E-MAILiT is active.
+We don't use cookies and technologies used to track you, what you do and what you click on, as you go from site to site, surfing the Web.
+Over time, this tactic can help make an online profile of you usually including the sites you visit, your searches, purchases, and other behavior.
+Your profile can then be exchanged and sold between various companies, as well as being sold to other advertisers and marketers.
+Data which concern the sharing button use (the social sharing click events), are sending to the E-MAILiT's Google Analytics account UA-6640442-5.
+The account's push are not associated with the remaining data of the E-MAILiT's website, but they are related only with the events, which are caused from the sharing button use.
+The current event collection from E-MAILiT, is absolutely normal to take place under that way.
+Additionaly, the same data are being sent to the Publisher's Google Analytics account too.

+<h4>How do I set the integrated Follow Channels inside to my share button menu?</h4>

+Create a free account and go to Domain Manager > Website Settings http://www.e-mailit.com/widget/control/add_domain

+<h4>What languages do you support?</h4>

+Afrikaans, Albanian, Arabic, Armenian, Azerbaijani, Basque, Belarusian, Bengali, Bosnian, Bulgarian, Catalan; Valencian, Central Khmer, Chinese, Croatian, Czech, Danish, Dutch; Flemish, English, Esperanto, Estonian, Faroese, Finnish, French, Galician,  Georgian, German, Greek, Gujarati, Haitian, Hebrew, Hindi, Hungarian, Icelandic, Indonesian, Irish, Italian, Japanese, Kannada, Korean, Kurdish, Latin, Latvian, Lithuanian, Luxembourgish, Malay, Maltese, Mongolian, Northern Sami, Norwegian, Pashto, Persian, Polish, Portuguese, Romanian, Russian, Serbian, Sinhala, Slovak, Slovenian, Spanish, Sundanese, Swahili, Swedish, Tagalog, Tamil, Tatar, Telugu, Thai, Tswana, Turkish, Ukrainian, Urdu, Vietnamese, Welsh, Yiddish.

+<h4>Why do I get your ads?
+How can I terminate them?
+Are you a spammer?</h4>

+We are not spammers.
+By default, when a visitor returns to your site, after clicking to share your content via a service, they will see an advertisement, on the left of the share menu.
+This advertisement never shows when the share menu of the E-MAILiT button opens at first.
+It will never show up on your visitor's screen, if they do not click on a sharing service.
+Our strategy is not making you or your visitors feel frustrated, so we display advertisements in this smart way.
+On the other hand, you have the option to automatically show/hide the Ad Display on the widget's share menu.
+The advertisement is there for anyone interested to see, or you can simply hide it!
+It is that easy.
+The only thing you need to do is to create a free account and customize your settings.

 == Screenshots ==
 01. Plugin options (a)
 02. Plugin options (b)
 03. Plugin options (c)

 == Changelog ==
+= 4.8 =
+* Update FAQ.
+* Bug Fixes.
 = 4.7 =
 * UX changes in E-MAILiT Share Mobile Version.
 * WordPress 3.8 compatibility.